Ecosystem-Assessments/nceastl/pubs/manuscript/FoodWeb-CumulativeImpact.md

 <!-- # Supplementary tables -->
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

-**Table S1.** Stressors data.** List of stressors used to perform the cumulative effects assessment [@beauchesne2020].
+**Table S1.** List of stressors used to perform the cumulative effects assessment [@beauchesne2020].

-**Table S2.** Biotic data.** List of biotic data used to obtain species list and occurrences.
+**Table S2.** List of biotic data used to obtain species list and occurrences.
 Except for IUCN data, monitoring programs are all conducted or managed by the Government of Canada's Department of Fisheries and Oceans (DFO).

-**Table S3.** Taxa list.
-List of taxa included in the assessment with occurrences and absences from biotic data, and assessment of sensitibity, specificity, accuracy and True Skilled Statitics (TSS) of species distribution modeling.
+**Table S3.** List of taxa included in the assessment with occurrences and absences from biotic data, and assessment of sensitivity, specificity, accuracy and True Skilled Statitics (TSS) of species distribution modeling.

-**Table S4.** Abiotic data.** List of abiotic descriptors used to extrapolate and map taxa distribution in the St. Lawrence marine ecosystem.
+**Table S4.** List of abiotic descriptors used to extrapolate and map taxa distribution in the St. Lawrence marine ecosystem.

-**Table S5.** Traits.
-List of traits used to characterize the relative species-specific sensitivity of taxa to stressors and description of each trait category.
+**Table S5.** List of traits used to characterize the relative species-specific sensitivity of taxa to stressors and description of each trait category.

-**Table S6.** Species-specific sensitivity.**** Trait matching rules between stressors and traits to assess the relative species-specific sensitivity scores for each stressor.
+**Table S6.** Trait matching rules between stressors and traits to assess the relative species-specific sensitivity scores for each stressor.

-**Table S7.** R packages.** List of R packages used listed in alphabetical order.
+**Table S7.** List of R packages used listed in alphabetical order.
 All analyses were carried out with the R programming language version 4.2.3 [@rcoreteam2023].

 R Packages [@dossantos2022; @beauchesne2020a; @ross2022; @bache2022; @cazelles2023; @liaw2002; @hijmans2023; @beauchesne2023; @boettiger2012; @poelen2022a; @xie2018; @xie2020; @allaire2023; @pebesma2018; @pebesma2023; @bivand2013; @pebesma2005; @pebesma2022; @chamberlain2013; @chamberlain2020a; @wickham2019; @chamberlain2020].